php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-str-random"></a>
 #### `str_random()` {#collection-method}

-The `str_random` function generates a random string of the specified length.
-This function uses PHP's `random_bytes` function:
+The `str_random` function generates a random string of the specified length:

     $string = str_random(40);